 Often a casual agreement between an employer and an individual.
-The employer offers the individual work with no guarantee of number of hours and this ‘ad hoc’ offer can be accepted or declined by the individual.
+The employer offers the individual work with no guarantee of the number of hours they will work.
+This ‘ad hoc’ offer can be accepted or declined by the individual.

 The only legal constraint is that the employer MUST pay the individual at least the minimum wage.

 This does not affect the self-employed status of an individual.

 An individual on a zero hours contract will enjoy the same rights as an employee or worker.
 This means they will be entitled to at least the National Minimum Wage and paid annual leave.
 They will also receive rest breaks and protection from discrimination.
 There are no exceptions to this rule.